robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/notes_week_09.md

     *   IoT devices write continuously to the Pub/Sub broker asynchronously.
 Because messaging is *Persistent* (Section 4.3.2), the Pub/Sub broker simply buffers the millions of incoming MQTT messages in a queue while the Data Center was holding its election.
 No internet traffic was dropped.
 4.  **Resuming Service:**
     *   The newly elected Coordinator (Node 4) opens a TCP connection to the Pub/Sub broker, subscribes to the `thermostat/data` topic, and begins draining the buffered message queue, writing the backlog to the SQL database.

+---

+## 7. Case Study: Evolution of the Distributed Image Processor

+To bridge the gap between abstract theory and your practical Kubernetes exercises, let's explicitly compare the architectural topology you built in **Week 5 (`k8s_histogram_eq`)** against the highly resilient array you are deploying today in **Week 9 (`k8s_zk_template`)**.

+### The Week 5 Architecture (Static & Synchronous)
+In Week 5, we approached Kubernetes with a traditional **Service-Oriented** mindset:
+*   **Topology**: We hardcoded a split topology.
+We wrote one explicit `master` Deployment and one explicit `worker` Deployment.
+*   **Communication**: The Master pod used synchronous **RPC-style HTTP** requests.
+It would open a direct TCP socket to a worker, send the image chunk, and block (wait) for the worker to return the histogram.
+*   **The Single Point of Failure**: If a worker pod crashed (OOM killed by Docker) midway through processing its chunk, the HTTP connection would prematurely severe.
+The Master's request would throw a fatal Exception, and the entire user upload would fail.
+The Master had no intrinsic way to track or coordinate failures gracefully.

+### The Week 9 Architecture (Homogenous, Dynamic & Fault-Tolerant)
+Today, we are moving to a purely distributed **Event-Based** mindset powered by an external Coordination Engine (Apache ZooKeeper).

+*   **1. Homogenous Topology (No more "Master" image)**:
+    There is only *one* Docker image and *one* Kubernetes Deployment now.
+Kubernetes spins up 3 completely identical Pods.
+They are entirely agnostic to their role upon boot.
+*   **2. Dynamic In-Cluster DNS via Leader Election**:
+    Instead of hardcoding a Master, the 3 identical pods use the `kazoo` Python library to race for a ZooKeeper lock.
+    The single pod that wins the race assumes the Master role.
+It then *recapitulates* its own environment: it issues a command to the internal Kubernetes API to patch its own Pod label to `role: master`.
+    Because our internal Kubernetes Service specifically targets `role: master`, the internal DNS seamlessly redirects all incoming user web-traffic strictly to whatever pod won the election!
+If that pod dies, another pod wins the election, changes its label, and the DNS dynamically swings to the new pod in milliseconds.
+*   **3. Asynchronous Coordination (Znodes & Ephemeral Locks)**:
+    Instead of brittle HTTP POSTs, the Master coordinates the MapReduce job exclusively by creating tiny `JSON` jobs inside ZooKeeper (`/jobs/<job_id>`).
+    The identical "Worker" pods simply place a Watch on that directory.
+When a job drops, they race to grab it.
+*   **4. Total Fault Tolerance**:
+    Before a worker begins calculating a local histogram, it places an **Ephemeral ZNode Lock** over the job.
+    If that worker pod suddenly bursts into flames and dies, its TCP session with ZooKeeper terminates.
+ZooKeeper instantly realizes the worker is dead and purges the Ephemeral Lock.
+    The remaining living workers immediately see that the job is "unlocked" and orphaned, allowing another worker to instantly claim it and compute the data.
+The external user never event suspects that a node physically exploded mid-process!
+This is the true power of **Distribution Transparency**.